What is Health Level Seven (HL7)?

 Health Level Seven (HL7) is a standardized format for exchanging health-related information including patient records, laboratory results, and immunization history between different electronic health systems.
 For more information, visit www.hl7.org.

 What is an HL7 interface to Nevada WebIZ?

-An HL7 interface allows immunization data to flow from an electronic health record system (EHR) system into NV WebIZ, the statewide immunization information system (IIS).
+An HL7 interface allows immunization data to flow from an electronic health record (EHR) system into NV WebIZ, the statewide immunization information system (IIS).
 This can reduce the time and effort needed to document immunizations and can reduce data entry errors.
-Establishing an HL7 interface plays a major role in the CMS EHR Incentive Program’s Meaningful Use (MU) requirements.
+Establishing an HL7 interface plays a major role in the Centers for Medicare and Medicaid Services (CMS) EHR Incentive Program’s Promoting Interoperability requirements.
 Please see below for more information on declaration of intent for Nevada’s immunizing eligible providers and hospitals.